zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Returns whether an address is IPv4 or not.

-   :a: the address to check.
+   :param a: the address to check.

    :returns: true if *a* is an IPv4 address, else false.